 The Solvematch Parameters box asks for information on the fiducial marker distribution.
 In this example, fiducials are on both sides.
 For this data set, the programs will have no trouble fitting to all of the points at once, so it is not necessary to fill out Starting points to use from A.

-In this example Z axis min and Z axis max where set to the first and last slices where about half the material in the slice is not blurry (18 and 69).
+In this example Z axis min and Z axis max were set to the first and last slices where about half the material in the slice is not blurry (23 and 74).

 After tomogram combination is complete, press Open Combined Volume to view the final tomogram.
 Press Done to advance to the final steps.